<img loading="lazy" alt="Post List Summary Featured Image" src="https://3280432.fs1.hubspotusercontent-na1.net/hubfs/3280432/Photo-109.jpg">

 Avoiding Common Accessibility Compliance Mistakes

-These are some of the most common mistakes to watch for.
+These are some of the most common mistakes.

 1. The Post-Audit Stall